PAPERS, PRE-PRINTS, REVIEWS

 Nanoassembly can play a key role in generating effective vaccines for emerging

 (SARS-CoV-2) and established (Influenza) pandemic threats.
-Spy-display
+Spy-display allowed the

 SnoopLigase-Mediated Peptide-Peptide Conjugation and Purification.